Veterinary Prescriber’s Certificates in Veterinary Medicines

 • confidence that staff have received medicines training from the leading source of veterinary medicines information.

-On completion of all modules in all three units the participant will receive a printed certificate and the associated badge to identify the achievement.
+On completion of all modules in both units the participant will receive a printed certificate and the associated badge to identify the achievement.
 Doing the Certificate can contribute to the individual’s CPD.
 There is a charge of £10 (+ vat) for each participant pursuing the Veterinary Prescriber Prescriber’s Certificate in Veterinary Medicines.
 A practice subscription to Veterinary Prescriber is required.

 How the modules work